apple/swift-protobuf/Documentation/API.md

 Message fields generate `has` and `clear` methods as above for both proto2 and proto3.

-**Proto2 groups** act exactly like messages in all respects, except that they cannot be directly serialized on their own.
+**Proto2 groups** act exactly like messages in all respects, except that they are serialized differently when they appear as a field value.

 **Proto `repeated` fields** generate simple properties of type `Array<T>` where T is the base type from above.